App-vNext/Polly/README.md

     Install-Package Polly-Signed

-There are now .NET 4.0 Async versions (via Microsoft.Bcl.Async) of the signed and unsigned NuGet packages, which can be installed via:
+.NET4.0 support is provide via the packages:

     Install-Package Polly.Net40Async
     Install-Package Polly.Net40Async-Signed

-**Please note:** The Polly.Net40Async package is only needed if you are targeting .NET 4.0 and need async capabilities.
-If you are targeting .NET 4.5 or greater, please use the standard Polly package.
+**Please note:** The Polly.Net40Async package is only needed if you are targeting .NET 4.0.
+If you are targeting .NET 4.5 or greater, or portable targets, please use the standard Polly package.

 # Usage